ua-2025q3-astr501-513/p1-the-cosmological-entity/doc/example_usage.md

 2. the number of k bins
 3. the true power spectrum used for comparison

 Running this script will create a plot of both the FFT calculated power spectrum and the true power spectrum.
-It was also save a .txt file with the binned power spectrum values and the values of the k bin centers within the `data` folder.
+It will also save a .txt file with the binned power spectrum values and the values of the k bin centers within the `data` folder.

 ## Comparing the Results ##